kb-dk/poc-middleware/README.md

 * `public`: Anyone can call the method, but if the call has an OAuth2 accessToken, the roles specified in the token might give extra privileges (access to more material, extended metadata etc.)
  * `any`: An accessToken is required for the endpoint, but no specific role is needed.
 It is up to the implementation to .

+The generated API and skeleton implementation will be OAuth2-enabled after this.
+If access is determined solely on roles defines in the realm, no further action is required.
+If the endpoint is marked with `public` or `any`, getting a list of the roles for the caller is normally needed.

+**TODO** Figure out how to retrieve the roles that are stored in the `Message` with key `TokenRoles` (how to get the Message really)

 ## Other